s-society/sharpboy/about.md

 We are a team of students at [EPITA](http://epita.fr) trying to build a F# GameBoy emulator.

-We're currently in our second semester, and this emulator is our programming project for the whole semester.
+We're now done with this project, which we worked on during our second semester.

+# Gabriel Duque

+# Antoine Martin

+# Martin Meunier

+# Ilyes Noumri